 Students registered for Computer Science courses can get free help from coaches!

-NOTE: The CS Coaching Center (formerly the CS Tutor Room) is now located in Old Main 304, however, it will remain closed for the rest of Fall 2020 semester.
+NOTE: The CS Coaching Center (formerly the CS Tutor Room) is now located in Old Main 304.
+Services are online only to start the Spring 2021 semester.

 Coaching Center Policies

 Spring/Fall Old Main 304 - Online only Spring 2021 semester

 Monday - Friday: 10 AM - 9 PM

 Tuesday - Friday: 12 PM - 7 PM Saturday: 10 AM - 5 PM

 CS Coaching Queuing Instructions